fire1ce/3os.org/docs/infrastructure/proxmox/igpu-passthrough-to-vm.md

 Here, the PCI address of the iGPU is `00:02.0`.

+For best performance the VM should be configured the `Machine` type to `q35`.
+This will alow the VM to utilize PCI-Express passthrough.
 Open the web gui and navigate to the `Hardware` tab of the VM you want to add a vGPU to.
 Click `Add` above the device list and then choose `PCI Device`

-![Add PCI Device][add-pci-device-image]
+![Add PCI Device Ubuntu][add-pci-device-ubuntu-image]

 Open the `Device` dropdown and select the iGPU, which you can find using it’s PCI address.
 This list uses a different format for the PCI addresses id, `00:02.0` is listed as `0000:00:02.0`.

-![Add iGPU to VM][add-igpu-to-vm-image]
+![Add iGPU to VM Ubuntu][add-igpu-to-vm-ubuntu-image]

 Select `All Functions`, `ROM-Bar`, `PCI-Express` and then click `Add`.

----

-Note: If you just want to use the vGPU for hardware acceleration, you do not need to tick the Primary GPU option.
-Keep in mind that if you do set it as the primary GPU, the Proxmox console will most likely no longer work.

----
+Here is the screenshot of the VM settings:

+![VM Hardware Setting Ubuntu][vm-hardware-setting-ubuntu-image]

+!!!
+Note

+    VM's Console of the vm will freez at boot time.
+This is due to the fact that the VM is using the iGPU.
+Therefor, you will loose the ability to access the VM via proxmox's vnc console.
+The workaround is to enable [Serial Console Display][serial-terminal-url] - This will alow you to access the VM's console via the serial console from proxmox's shell.

+![VM Console Ubuntu][vm-console-ubuntu-image]

 ## iGPU Split GVT-g Passthrough